ludo67100/cerebellarMaps/README.md

 -snakemake

 # Dataset
-Please download and unzip COMPLETE_DATASET.zip file in the main branch.
-This folder contains pre-processed synaptic maps, balance profiles and locomotor performances in the running wheel.
+The complete dataset is available upon request to the authors.
+It contains pre-processed synaptic maps, balance profiles and locomotor performances in the running wheel.

 # Scripts
 Scripts are sorted according to the output panels from each figures in the paper.